Qualitative properties for solutions to conformally invariant fourth order critical systems: Liouville-type theorem for non-singular solutions

+Finally, combining Claims 1 and 2, we find that $u_i=\Lambda_{ij}u_j$, which concludes the proof using the same argument as in the other proof in the last section. \end{proof}

-Now using Lemma \ref{lemmaC} and Proposition~\ref{li-zhang1}, we have enough conditions to classify $|\mathcal{U}|$.
-From this classification, we can compute the $\mathcal{D}^{2,2}(\mathbb{R}^n,\mathbb{R}^p)$-norm of any classical solution to \eqref{regularsystem}, which enables us to conclude that classical solutions are weak solutions, then Theorem~\ref{hebey-druet} can be applied to complete the proof (See Remark~\ref{classical/weak}).
+Using Lemma~\ref{lemmaB} and the classification in Proposition~\ref{li-zhang1}, we can compute the $\mathcal{D}^{2,2}(\mathbb{R}^n,\mathbb{R}^p)$-norm of any classical solution to \eqref{regularsystem}, which enables us to conclude that classical solutions are weak solutions, then Theorem~\ref{hebey-druet}' can be applied to give an alternative proof for Theorem~\ref{theorem1} (See Remark~\ref{classical/weak}).